-At Glow Groom, we strongly believe every cat owner should investigate the cause of their cat’s tear stains.
-Below, we outline why cats experience tear stains, how to remove tear stains, potential underlying problems, and how to control excess tear production in the long-term.
+At Glow Groom, we believe that our tear stain supplement is the best product on the market to remove tear stains and prevent their occurrence for good.
+We also strongly encourage every cat owner to investigate the cause of their cat’s tear stains.
+Below, we outline why cats experience tear stains, how to remove cat tear stains, potential underlying problems, and how to control excess tear production and eliminate tear stains in the long-term.

 Quick Facts About Cat Tear Stains: